 The BRIDGE Omics Programme

 Welcome to the world of omics, where the intricacies of biological systems are unravelled through the lens of high-throughput data generation and analysis.
-In this series of three courses, we provide a structured approach to understanding biological data, starting with the basic principles of genomics, and progressing towards advanced techniques in multiomics analysis and systems biology.
+In this series of three courses, we provide a structured approach to understanding biological data, starting with the basic principles of genomics and progressing to advanced techniques in multiomics analysis and systems biology.

-The courses are designed to cater to postdoctoral scientists.
-Each course builds upon the knowledge gained from the preceding ones, offering a seamless progression through the layers of omics data analysis.
+The three courses are specifically designed to cater to postdoctoral scientists.
+Each course builds on the knowledge gained from the preceding one, offering a seamless progression through the layers of omics data analysis.

 Translational Discovery Omics

-The first course provides a comprehensive overview of genomics, from the basic principles of DNA structure and function to advanced techniques in sequencing and data analysis.
-Topics covered include genome organization, gene expression, genetic variation, and the application of genomics in areas such as personalized medicine and evolutionary biology.
+The first course provides a comprehensive overview of genomics, from the basic principles of DNA structure and function to advanced techniques in sequencing and data analysis and the application of genomics in personalized medicine.
+Topics covered include phenotype, genome organization, genetic variation, transcription and its regulation as well as epigenetic mechanisms governing development and disease.
+The course will introduce cell sequencing as a tool for understanding disease mechanisms and heterogeneity.

 Course practicalities